Fairlay/FairlayDotNetClient/README.md

-﻿Fairlay provides a simple and powerful API to check globally accessible market data via the [Public API](https://github.com/Fairlay/FairlayPublicAPI) and work with your account data and integrate external providers easily via the [Private API](https://github.com/Fairlay/FairlayPrivateAPI).
+﻿﻿Fairlay provides a simple and powerful API to check globally accessible market data via the [Public API](https://github.com/Fairlay/FairlayPublicAPI) and work with your account data and integrate external providers easily via the [Private API](https://github.com/Fairlay/FairlayPrivateAPI).

 # Overview
 * Go to [Fairlay.com](https://Fairlay.com) for more information about Fairlay